freetronics/PowerRegulator28V/README.md

-Module to regulate power supplied on Power-over-Ethernet connection down to 7Vdc for supply to the on-board voltage regulator in an Arduino Uno, Freetronics Eleven, or other compatible board using the Freetronics Ethernet Shield.
+Module to regulate power supplied on Power-over-Ethernet connection down to 7Vdc for supply to the on-board voltage regulator in an Arduino Uno, Freetronics Eleven, or other compatible board using the Freetronics Ethernet Shield, or an EtherTen.

 Features: